BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2020_short_notes.md

 28/06/2020
 ---
 Yesterday (and practically still today) I was at the wedding 🤵♂ 👰♂️.
 It was fun 👍🏻👍🏻.
 Plan for today?
 Enjoy a beautiful and sunny Sunday 😎🤗.

+29/06/2020
+---
+It was a good Sunday 😏.
+I was at the wedding rehearsals and really enjoyed the beautiful weather all day.
+Thank God I also had the desire and opportunity to be at both services 🙂.
+Plan for today: write an agenda for the blog.

+30/06/2020
+---
+This is the last day of the month 😮!
+Time flies incredibly fast so it's worth enjoying moments...
+As for yesterday I didn't manage to do anything with the agenda for the blog, and today I certainly won't do it either.
+Today I will have two technical talks so the plan for today is no plan 🤣.

+01/07/2020
+---
+Yesterday's day wasn't an easy one 🤯, but I think I did quite well on both interviews I had 👍.Today I have one more conversation waiting - but a little less important 🤫.
+The plan for today is to finally write an agenda for the blog 😅.

+02/07/2020
+---
+So far I have a very good week...
+Yesterday's technical interview went quite well and I had feedback response from the other interview which is not that bad (it's quite good actually).
+Yesterday mission to write agenda for the blog is done :).
+Today mission is to write a whole blog post because on Friday I'm at the wedding (again).

+03/07/2020
+---
+I couldn't do yesterday's task with writing a blog 😢.
+I didn't even start it...
+Yesterday's day was very busy and in fact, when I finished work at 15, I didn't turn on the computer for my own purposes.
+The plan for today is to write +/- valid article and have fun at the wedding 🤣👍.

+04/07/2020
+---
+Yesterday I got up at 4 a.m. and I was getting up at 4 a.m. and I still didn't have enough time for everything 🙄.
+And yet, I managed to do yesterday's goal - to write an almost finished article for the blog.
+The mission for today is to finish and 'polish' the details and later on the bike and wedding rehearsal.

+05/07/2020
+---
+Yesterday was wonderful 🤗.
+I went by bike to the wedding rehearsals.
+We had a beautiful weather and I spent time from noon to very evening in a nice atmosphere.
+Thank God for all this 🙏.
+Today is Sunday, so it is standard - no plan for today - we enjoy life 🙂🙂.